jim-lightfoot/MondoCore.Rest/README.md

 ## Reference

 ### IRestAPI<T>
 Interface used to call REST API.
-Note that generic type isn't actually used in the interface itself, it's just used to differentiate apis in dependency injection.
+Note that the generic type isn't actually used in the interface itself, it's just used to differentiate apis in dependency injection.

 ##### Task SendRequest<TRequest>(HttpMethod method, string url, TRequest? content = default(TRequest?), object? headers = null)
 No need to call this directly.
 See the default interface methods below.